-• Denying Effect to Self Guaranties.
+• Denying effect to self guaranties.
 In response to disruptions in the ABCP market, some banks purchased ABCP issued by conduits for which the purchasing bank provided liquidity and/or credit enhancement facilities.
-This led to the question of to whether a bank could risk-weight the purchased ABCP based on the ABCP's ratings, when those ratings depended in part upon the bank's own support and ratings.
+This led to the question of whether a bank could risk-weight the purchased ABCP based on the ABCP's ratings, when those ratings depended in part upon the bank's own support and ratings.
 The Basel Committee has adopted changes to clarify that the answer to that question is "no." Some market participants have been uncertain as to what risk weights should be applied in this situation.
-We believe there is a good argument that IAA banks should be able to apply the IAA to this ABCP, and we hope that the US regulators will provide additional clarity in the version of these changes that they ultimately adopt.
+We believe there is a good argument that IAA banks should be able to apply the IAA to this ABCP, and we hope that the U.S. regulators will provide additional clarity in the version of these changes that they ultimately adopt.
 Standardized banks should generally be able to apply the look-through provisions in Section 573 or 576 of Basel II.

-The EC Proposal follows the Banking Book Paper in clarifying the inapplicability of self-guarantees.
-It also makes explicit that, where exposure to an ABCP conduit by way of commercial paper overlaps with exposure by way of a liquidity facility, the risk-weighting associated with the liquidity facility may be used to calculate the risk-weighted capital requirement.
+- The EU Draft Directive, like the EC Proposal, follows the Banking Book Paper in clarifying the inapplicability of self-guarantees.24 It also makes explicit that, subject to approval of the relevant national regulator, where exposure to an ABCP conduit by way of commercial paper overlaps with exposure by way of a liquidity facility, the risk weighting associated with the liquidity facility may be used to calculate the risk-weighted capital requirement, provided the liquidity facility is pari passu with the ABCP and covers 100% of out-standing ABCP.25 - ABCP liquidity facilities-standardized approach.

-- ABCP Liquidity Facilities-Standardized Approach.
 ABCP liquidity facilities are treated differently in the standardized and IRB approaches.
 The standardized approach retains a distinction between eligible and ineligible liquidity facilities that applies in Modified Basel I, with the main criterion for eligibility being a "good asset" test that prevents the liquidity providers from funding assets that are significantly delinquent.
-An eligible liquidity facility that is not expressly rated (or otherwise eligible for a ratings-based risk weight)25 is subject to lower capital requirements than an ineligible liquidity facility of the same size and original maturity (and which also is not eligible for a ratings-based risk weight).
+An eligible liquidity facility that is not expressly rated (or otherwise eligible for a ratings-based risk weight)26 is subject to lower capital requirements than is an ineligible liquidity facility of the same size and original maturity (and which also is not eligible for a ratings-based risk weight).
 The mechanism for reducing the capital requirement is a "credit conversion factor" (CCF), which is applied to the commitment amount before applying a risk weight and the minimum capital percentage.
-Originally, the credit conversion factors were as follows (except for so-called "market disruption" facilities, which are addressed separately below): - " 20 percent if the facility has an original maturity of one year (this compares to a 10 percent CCF under Modified Basel I); and - " 50 percent if the facility has an original maturity of more than one year.
+Originally, the credit conversion factors were as follows (except for so-called "market disruption" facilities, which are addressed separately below):

+- 20% if the facility has an original maturity of one year (this compares to a 10% CCF under Modified Basel I); and - 50% if the facility has an original maturity of more than one year.

-The Basel Committee has eliminated the distinction based on original maturity and now applies a 50 percent CCF to all eligible liquidity facilities that are not eligible for a ratings-based risk weight.26 The European Commission has already approved this change in the CRD amendments adopted in May 2009.27
+The Basel Committee has eliminated the distinction based on original maturity and now applies a 50% CCF to all eligible liquidity facilities that are not eligible for a ratings-based risk weight.27 The European Commission has already approved this change in the CRD amendments adopted in May 2009.28